DatamanTheGreat/iambic-keyboard/README.md

-# usb-paddle
+# Intro
-Adaptor to make your Iambic Paddle a USB keyboard input
+Interpreter to make your Iambic Paddle a USB keyboard input.
+This means that you can send your computer morse code and it will type the respective characters on screen.
+This is a great project for those trying to increase their code speed and getting some practice in.

 # Original Idea
 Full credit for the design on this goes to these guys:  https://trmm.net/Morse_Code_keyboard/